-Coronavirus Digest: Germany needs 15 million more boosters to slow omicron | DW | 05.01.2022
+Coronavirus digest: Germany needs 15 million more boosters to slow omicron | DW | 05.01.2022

 On Wednesday, new infections in the prefecture rose to 600, Okinawa Television reported, citing the region's government.

-In a harsh remark that triggered condemnation from the opposition, French President Emmanuel Macron said that he wanted to make life diffucult the non-vaccinated, using the French word emmerder that might be euphemistically translated as "piss off," though in fact it refers to feces not urine.
+In a harsh remark that triggered condemnation from the opposition, French President Emmanuel Macron said that he wanted to make life difficult for the unvaccinated, using the French word emmerder that might be euphemistically translated as "piss off," though in fact it refers to feces not urine.

 "The unvaccinated, I really want to piss them off.
 And so, we're going to continue doing so, until the end.
 That's the strategy," Macron told Le Parisien newspaper in an interview published late Tuesday.
 However, Macron also said he had no plans for obligatory vaccination and that this was the alternative path he would pursue.